Shuang-MS/azure-open-ai-rag-oyd-text-images/README.md

 You may use another index with different fields, such as using demo-app/pages/3_Custom_Index_Inline.py.

+- In demo-app/.env, replace the values with your selected resources.
-- In demo-app/.env, add INDEX_NAME_CUSTOM with the custom index name.
-You may also need to edit the Search endpoint and keys if the index is from another Search service.
+- Set INDEX_NAME_CUSTOM with the index name.
-- Make sure calling the LLM with correct field-mapps.
-See demo-app/pages/3_Custom_Index_Inline.py function ` `llm_request`.
-- There can be some permission issues.
-Refer to the Workshop to follow the steps.
+- Set STORAGE_ACCOUNT_NAME to be the storage account name holding your image files.
+- Generate a SAS token for the container where the images locate, and set the BLOB_SAS_TOKEN_CUSTOM with this value.
+- Make sure your AI Search Service accepts key-based authorization
+- Go to the web, and select the Custom Index Inline page.

 ## Next steps:
 - Voice control